 Whilst sorting through some files on my archive server following a recent drive swap, I was cleaning out a few duplicate files and directories from the 2005-2010 era, when I stumbled upon a folder called ‘rtcw-saves’.

-I then had a look through my CD spindle where I keep some old install discs (anyone need Mac System 8 disc?) and there it was, the original install CD from 20+ years ago.
+I then had a look through my CD spindle (remember those?) where I keep old install discs (anyone need Mac System 8 disc?) and there it was, the original install CD from 20+ years ago.